But the JET Program also pays 50,000 yen more than your typical English conversation school.

 What They’re Looking for at The JET Program

-If you want to teach with Jet, you need a university degree, or be qualified to teach at primary/elementary schools in the U.S. or get these qualifications by July 1st (through the completion of at least a 3-year education/teacher training program for elementary, middle, or high schools in the U.S.)
+If you want to teach with Jet, you need a university degree before applying to the program or get these qualifications by July 15th the departure time.

 Just like most teaching jobs overseas run by the major chain schools, youth, energy and a desire to experience Japan, heavily outweigh teaching or educational credentials.
 The whole thing about JET is the program being a youth to youth cultural and language exchange.